skiffos/SkiffOS/configs/starfive/README.md

 ### StarFive2

-- The initial resizing of the SD card may not work properly.
-You may need to resize the partitions manually on another machine.
-- Only 4 GB of memory are detected, even if the system has 8 GB
+- Bash crashes if the LOCALE is set to an unknown value
-- The shell is crashing immediately if a locale is set.
-If ssh exists immediately, please try `unset LANG`
+  - If ssh exists immediately, try `unset LANG`
+- The initial resizing of the SD card persist partition doesn't work.
+  - Use the format and install scripts which size the partition correctly.
+  - OR, resize the partition on another machine after formatting w/ an image.

 ## SD Card Compatibility